Am I eligible for medical coverage after I turn 18 years old?

 Extra Programs for Coordinated Care Apple Health Core Connections Members

-Coordinated Care provides pregnant members and new moms programs to support you and your baby’s health.
+Start Smart for Your Baby (Start Smart) is our special program for people who are pregnant and for those parents who just had a baby.
+We want to help you take care of yourself and your baby every step of the way.
+If you are pregnant, please let us know by calling us at -877-644-4613 (TDD/TTY 1-866-862-9380).
+Or you can login to your Coordinated Care account and fill out the Notification of Pregnancy form.
 You are automatically enrolled into Start Smart for Your Baby® when you complete the Notice of Pregnancy (NOP) form (this form must be completed at least 6 weeks before your due date to qualify for a car seat).
 This program includes extras like:

 - No Cost Car Seat: Sent to the member when you tell us you’re pregnant!
 (Must complete NOP form as stated above)